L3MON4D3/LuaSnip/DOC.md

 ## SNIPMATE

-Luasnip does not support the full snipmate format: Only `./{ft}.snippets` and `./{ft}/*.snippets` will be loaded.
+Luasnip does not support the full SnipMate format: Only `./{ft}.snippets` and `./{ft}/*.snippets` will be loaded.
 See [honza/vim-snippets](https://github.com/honza/vim-snippets) for lots of examples.